 Looking for other ideas for winter day trips and snowboarding escapes?
 Our guide to ski spots near Tokyo has you covered.

 While we do our best to ensure it’s correct, information is subject to change.
-Post first published in December, 2015.
-Last updated December, 2018.
+Post first published in December 2015.
+Last updated October 2020.